 Kenmare is a tiny city located in the state of North Dakota.
 With a population of 914 people and just one neighborhood, Kenmare is the 86th largest community in North Dakota.

-Unlike some cities, Kenmare isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kenmare are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kenmare is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kenmare is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Kenmare who work in office and administrative support (12.82%), sales jobs (10.10%), and food service (10.10%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Kenmare has relatively fewer families with younger children, and/or college students.
 Combined, this makes Kenmare a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.